RIM to rename itself BlackBerry, hoping for fresh start

-NEW YORK (Reuters) - Research In Motion Ltd is changing its name to BlackBerry, the company announced on Wednesday, in move to refresh its tarnished image as it begins marketing a reengineered line of BlackBerry 10 smartphones.
+NEW YORK, Jan 30 (Reuters) - Research In Motion Ltd is changing its name to BlackBerry, the company announced on Wednesday, in move to refresh its tarnished image as it begins marketing a reengineered line of BlackBerry 10 smartphones.

 The announcement, made by Chief Executive Thorsten Heins as the company formally launched the BlackBerry 10, signals the company’s hopes for a streamlined identity as it embarks on a make-or-break drive to regain lost ground in the smartphone market it once dominated.